January Market Review

-Shortly after the end of each month, our Chief Investment Strategist provides highlights of the market and our funds’ performance.
-Following is a summarized review of January —
+Shortly after the end of each month, our Chief Investment Strategist David Klassen provides a review of the market and our funds’ performance.
+Following is a summary of January —

-- U.S. equities were down, the S&P 500 which tracks large cap stocks began the year down 3.00%.
-The Russell 2000 index, which tracks domestic small cap stocks, was down 3.22% in January.
+• US equities were down, the S&P 500 which tracks large cap stocks, began the year down 4.96%.
+The Russell 2000 Index, which tracks domestic small cap stocks, was down 8.79% in January.

 ECONOMIC & GEOPOLITICAL HEADLINES